Cerber Decryptor: Working Cerber Ransomware Removal Tool

 Update1: Please follow our updated list of all ransomware decrypt tools released so far.

 Most of you are hearing this name for the first time, I know.
 But you should understand what it is and aware of the healing methods as well because ransomware is a serious issue.
-Here I am going to explain about a special type of ransomware.
+And right after the WannaCry Ransomware cyber attack all over the world, it’s pretty serious now.
+Here I am going to explain about a special type of Cerber ransomware.
 But there is no point in doing so, given you have no idea what a ransomware is.
 So, let me tell what it is.

 A ransomware is not exactly a malware.
 It doesn’t damage your computer or make it act weirdly out of the blue.
 Instead, a ransomware locks special types of files in your computer.
 And when you try to access them, it will open a wizard that demands money or ransom.

 Mostly, they accept money in the form of bitcoins as it allows maximum anonymity in the transaction.
 The ransomware gives you a specific time limit, beyond which no one can access the files if you don’t give the money.
 Once you send them payment and enter the correct reference number, your computer will act normally.

 Cerber 4.1.6 is a new Ransomware in the cyber world but the latest one is Potato Ransomware & ODIN Ransomware which is latest version of Locky.
 It has infected hundreds if not thousands of systems all around the world.
 The algorithm of cerber 4.1.6 is bit different from what we saw in other ransomware.
 So is your computer or laptop infected with Cerber Ransomware?
 If yes, then you must know how to remove and decrypt the encrypted files with .cerber 4.1.6 extension.
 Before you see the Cerber4 decrypt working method, let me explain all about Cerber4!
 Here you go!

 With that being said, let’s move on to the details of Cerber ransomware.